19/10/2022 [Updated on 27/04/2023]

 Photo: Imagen Subliminal

-The compact mineral Krion® Lux increases the resistance of these façades through its high technical performance and almost zero porosity.
-It is resistant to fire, humidity, shock and impact, UV rays, stains, and chemicals.
+The compact mineral Krion® Lux helps increase the resistance of ventilated facades through its high technical performance and almost zero porosity.
+It is resistant to fire, moisture, impact, UV rays, stains and chemical agents.

-In their lighter colors, ventilated façades made with Krion® Lux provide greater solar reflectance, with corresponding lower energy costs.
+In lighter colors, ventilated facades made with Krion® Lux can provide greater solar reflectance, helping reduce energy costs.

-In short, these are some of the most relevant advantages of ventilated façades manufactured with Krion® Lux:
+These are some of the main advantages of ventilated facades made with Krion® Lux:

-One of the projects that exemplifies these advantages is the Waterways House building, which has been renovated with a Krion® Lux ventilated façade.
+One project that reflects these advantages is Waterways House, a building renovated with a Krion® Lux ventilated facade.

-This was one of the projects recognized as the Commercial Project of the Year at the Irish Construction Industry Awards 2019.
-The structure of this building stands out for its white color and sustainable character.
-These two qualities were obtained after the installation of the Krion® Lux compact mineral, a lightweight material that resists temperature change, humidity and solar radiation, keeping the appearance of the building envelope like new for a longer period of time, and its high mineral composition improves thermal and acoustic insulation.
-These are the materials chosen by the architecture firm Smith + Kennedy Architects together with the construction firm John Sisk & Son for this project.
+This project was recognized as Commercial Project of the Year at the Irish Construction Industry Awards 2019.
+The building stands out for its white exterior and sustainable approach, both achieved through the installation of Krion® Lux compact mineral.
+This lightweight material resists temperature changes, humidity and solar radiation, helping the building envelope maintain its appearance for longer.
+Its high mineral composition also contributes to thermal and acoustic insulation.
+The materials were selected by the architecture firm Smith + Kennedy Architects together with the construction company John Sisk & Son.

 Waterways House, Dublín, Irlanda